 For more than a decade, the College of Engineering has been ramping up enrollment, faculty and facilities.
-According to the most recent American Society for Engineering Education (ASEE) Profiles, the College of Engineering is 39th of 348 schools in the size of our undergraduate enrollment, and 47th of 271 schools in graduate enrollment.
-The number of tenure-track faculty has increased by 55% since 1999, placing us 35th out of 357 schools.
+According to the most recent American Society for Engineering Education (ASEE) Profiles, the College of Engineering is 46th in the U.S., each in the size of our undergraduate and graduate enrollment.
+The number of tenure-track faculty has increased by 71 percent since 2002, placing us 26th in the nation in faculty size.

 Working closely with University of Utah, state and industry leaders, the College has a clear vision of its role as a leader of innovation, technology commercialization, and production of engineers and computer scientists.
 We must continue to provide outstanding talent for companies engaged in fiercely competitive global markets.

-The College has doubled the number of degrees awarded per year since 1999, fueling Utah’s growing high-tech economy by providing greater numbers of engineering and computer science graduates.
-In 2013, the college awarded 777 degrees – 483 bachelor’s, 219 master’s and 75 doctoral degrees – more than twice the 368 engineering and computer science degrees issued in 1999.
+The College has increased the number of degrees awarded by nearly 140 percent since 1999, fueling Utah’s growing high-tech economy by providing greater numbers of engineering and computer science graduates.
+In 2015, the college awarded 876 degrees – 497 bachelor’s, 291 master’s and 88 doctoral degrees.

 In addition to the College of Engineering’s contribution to developing an outstanding workforce, the faculty has increased engineering research to more than $80 million per year (up from $25 million more than a decade ago).
 University research is a major source of technology innovation that benefits companies seeking to maintain a competitive advantage and leads to spin-off companies that create new jobs.
 The College is ranked among the top 50 U.S. engineering schools in total annual research expenditures by ASEE.